 Named for Major Lewis Ginter, native New Yorker, Confederate Officer, merchant, banker, owner of the Richmond Times, builder of the Jefferson Hotel, and the man who brought cigarette manufacturing to Richmond.
 The name of his estate, Westbrook, is preserved in an avenue east of Bryan Park.
 When he died in 1897, he was considered the wealthiest man in Virginia.

 This area was once known as Mountain Road Crossing.
 It was comprised of a few obscure dwellings and broad stretches of forest interspersed with patches of Indian corn and tobacco.
 Earlier, before it was settled by the colonists, it was the “happy hunting ground” of the Chickahominy Indians.
-It was not until the War Between the States that the area was referred to as Glen Allen.
+It was not until the Civil War that the area was referred to as Glen Allen.
 The name came from the homestead of the widow, Mrs. Benjamin Allen, who operated a small post office for her neighbors in her home.
 In military dispatches, the area was called “Allen’s Crossing” because the Allen property served as a landmark to the soldiers who were fighting in the area.
 Mrs. Allen became the wife of a confederate scout and Captain, John Cussons, who built Forest Lodge.

 Legend has it that an early settler of Henrico County named Glen or Glenn, enjoyed yelling out into the open countryside and hearing his echo.